bmanders716/bmanders716.github.io/cookbook.md

                Pepper.
                Salt.
                Cayenne.
-               2†oz. of butter.
+               2‡Ø∫. of butter.

-_Method._--Cut the eels in pieces about 2Ω inches long.
+_Method._--Cut the eels in pieces about 2Ì†©nches long.

 Fry them brown in the butter.